mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 ... you'll see that QGIS has automatically added all the detailed vertices and made sure that there was no overlap!

-.. note:: The "Avoid Intersections" option only works to eliminate overlap (intersections).
+.. note:: |note| The "Avoid Intersections" option only works to eliminate overlap (intersections).
 Obviously, if you leave a gap, that will not be filled, because you might not actually want the gap to be filled!